"I RARELY SAW MY AUGUST SOVEREIGN SO ENTHUSIASTIC, SO MUCH DID HE VALUE THE MASTERLY LINE THAT COULD TAKE

 By Jean Descamps, 1911

 In Les Miserables, Fantine is a grisette whose lover, a student, takes her to a luxurious déjeuner.
-He promises a surprise to follow, which urns out to be his leaving without paying the bill.
+He promises a surprise to follow, which turns out to be leaving without paying the bill.
 He returns to his province, makes a useful marriage and never thinks of her again.
 She is pregnant... .

-The statue charmingly evokes the poor
+The statue charmingly reminds patriarchs

-and reminds patriarchs of the girlfriends of their youth,
+of the girlfriends of their youth,

-while the gardens make the violence that brought the passage
+while gardens make the violence

 No comments: